BaldwinW/BaldwinW/README.md

 ### Hi there 👋

+I am a Ph.D. student at the University of Florida since 2020.

 - :school: I’m currently conducting research on educational measurement at UF.
 - 🌱 I’m currently learning Bayesian statistics and deep learning in psychometrics.
 - 📫 How to reach me: bowenwang91@gmail.com